learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 ### Numeric Data Encoded as Strings

 Solving this problem is pretty straightforward--we just need to cast the string data to a numeric type.
 Note that often times, the entire column is encoded as a string because of a single cell that contains a letter or non-numeric character such as a comma.
-Recall that when numpy sees multiple data types in an array, it defaults to casting everything as a string.
-If you try to cast a column from string to numeric data types and get an error, consider checking the  unqiue values in that column--it's likely that you may have a single letter hiding out somewhere that needs to be removed!
+Recall that when NumPy sees multiple data types in an array, it defaults to casting everything as a string.
+If you try to cast a column from string to numeric data types and get an error, consider checking the unique values in that column--it's likely that you may have a single letter hiding out somewhere that needs to be removed!

 ### Categorical Data Encoded as Integers